 What Is The Right Of First Refusal In Child Custody?

 This provision allows the non-custodial parent to capitalize on opportunities to spend more time with the kids.
-It can make up for limited visitation and manifests in a variety of ways.
+It often makes up for limited visitation and manifests in a variety of ways.

 You have the right of first refusal to look after your children while your ex works instead of sending them to daycare.
 If your ex has a date, you have the opportunity to look after the kids instead of using a babysitter.
-When it comes to the custodial parent planning a solo vacation, the non-custodial parent has the right of first refusal when it comes to deciding who the kids stay with.
+When it comes to the custodial parent planning a solo vacation, the non-custodial parent has the right of first refusal in deciding who the kids stay with.

-Related Reading: 7 Keys to Finding the Best Child Custody Lawyer: What Qualities To Look For
+Related Reading: Finding the Best Child Custody Lawyer: What Qualities To Look For

 Part of the discussion when developing the right of first refusal should include specifics and exceptions for the sake of clarity.
 While it may be the right fit in some situations, in others, it may make already tense or difficult circumstances even worse.

-Inconsistency: Right of first refusal can be a useful parenting tool for both parties.
+Right of first refusal can be a useful parenting tool for both parties.
 But haphazard, inconsistent use can increase tension, friction, and bitterness.
-If the non-custodial parent can’t cover child care, it’s still up to the primary guardian to figure something out.
+If the non-custodial parent can’t cover child care, it still falls to the primary guardian to figure something out.

-Domestic Violence: If there is a history of domestic violence between the two parties, the right of first refusal may cause more harm than good.
+If there is a history of domestic violence between the two parties, the right of first refusal may cause more harm than good.
 Again, this requires cooperation and communication between parents to work.
 And if this is the case, the court likely won’t allow this provision anyway.

 Especially as this is a contractual arrangement and a breach can carry significant penalties.
 In the end, you have to determine whether or not this is truly beneficial to you and your kids.